 You can earn 2% back in Disney Dollars when you use your Disney Premier card at Disney locations, restaurants, grocery stores, and gas stations — and then 1% on everything else — all for a relatively small annual fee.
 By comparison, cardholders of the Disney card earn just 1% back on their purchases in exchange for having no annual fee.
 So even when you aren’t in Orlando, you can be earning towards your next trip.

 Hot Tip: Disney Dollars can be redeemed at Disney parks for tickets, shopping, dining, or hotel stays.

 On top of that, cardholders get exclusive Disney perks like special Disney and Star Wars character meet and greets and discounts on guided park tours, Disney dining, and Disney shopping.

-If you are determined to get more than 1 cent in value from your miles and points, you may end up deciding that paying for your theme park tickets is a better option for you.
+If you don’t have a Bilt card and are determined to get more than 1 cent in value from your miles and points, you may end up deciding that paying for your theme park tickets is a better option for you.